-Bhabanipur bye-election to be held on Thursday, rules Calcutta High Court
+Calcutta High Court allows Bhabanipur bye-election to be held as scheduled on September 30

 Votes for the Bhabanipur bye-election will be counted on October 3.

 The Bharatiya Janata Party has fielded lawyer Priyanka Tibrewal against Banerjee.
-The Congress has said it will not field a candidate against the chief minister.
+The Congress has said it would not field a candidate against the chief minister.